makanyane/IWTE/documentation/RR_Map_Mesh_Production.md

 ![IWTE banner](../IWTEgithub_images/IWTEbanner.jpg)
-# Rome Remastered Map Making using IWTE
+# The Rome Remastered Campaign Map

+For more information about the RR map please see: https://wiki.twcenter.net/index.php?title=Creating_New_Campaign_Map_in_Rome_Remastered

 The RR campaign map (3d view) is not generated 'on the fly' as with RTW and M2TW.
 It requires various mesh components and textures to be made by the modder.
 The components required include:
 * mesh pieces